syncfusion-content/blazor-docs/blazor/speeddial/display-modes.md

 ## Open trigger

-By default action items displayed only when clicking the speed dial button.
-You can use [OpensOnHover](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_OpensOnHover) property to open actions items on hover itself.
+By default, action items are displayed only when clicking the speed dial button.
+You can use the [OpensOnHover](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_OpensOnHover) property to change the trigger that opens the action items to be on hover instead.

 {% tabs %}
 {% highlight razor %}